Use GenomeDK

 what is a project

-Projects are contained in /faststorage/project/, and are simple folders with some perks:
+Projects are contained in /faststorage/project/ and linked in your home, and are simple folders with some perks:

 • you have to request their creation to GDK administrators